 He will talk about the universe, its organization, and whether it formed by coincidence or was "designed."

 The talk "will show how, when numbers are doubled in a series, the sum becomes enormous," Minardi said.
 "The early universe expanded by doubling many times in a brief instant."

 The organization of space, he said, refers to how humans perceive it to be organized.

 "Other civilizations may be out there -- and older than ours -- who perceive a different kind of organization," he said.
-"In our organization, we can compare sizes and distances of various parts of our universe."

 The Anthropic Principle, Minardi's second major subject of the evening, means that if many of the constants of the universe were only slightly different, there would be no life.
 These constants include the force of gravity, the size of the proton and neutron, and the expansion of the universe.

 "Does this mean that the universe is a coincidence, or was it planned?"
 Minardi asked.
 "It is believed that there are many other universes with different characteristics, perhaps including life."

 Collins will follow on Wednesday as a guide to understanding the stars and joining local astronomy groups.
 He will also touch on the much-anticipated Comet ISON, whose appearance in the northern hemisphere in late November and December could rival Hale-Bopp and Hyakutake.
 (Collins said ISON is named for its discoverer, the International Scientific Optical Network.)